-If our collaborations do not result in the successful development of our product candidates or commercialization of products derived from such product candidates, or if one or more of our future partners terminates its agreement with us, we may not receive any future research funding or milestone, earn-out, royalty, or other contingent payments under the collaborations.
+If our collaborations do not result in the successful development of our product candidates or commercialization of products derived from such product candidates, or if one or more of our future partners, if any, terminates its agreement with us, we may not receive any future research funding or milestone, earn-out, royalty, or other contingent payments under the collaborations.
 If we do not receive the funding we expect under these agreements, our development of product candidates could be delayed, and we may need additional resources to develop our product candidates.
-In addition, in general our future partners have the right to terminate their agreements with us for convenience.
-If one or more of our future partners terminates its agreement with us, we may find it more difficult to attract new future partners and the perception of us in the business and financial communities could be adversely affected.
-All of the risks relating to product development, regulatory approval and commercialization described in this Form 20-F apply to the activities of our partners.
+In addition, in general our future partners, if any, may have the right to terminate their agreements with us for convenience.
+If one or more of our future partners, if any, terminates its agreement with us, we may find it more difficult to attract new partners, if any, and the perception of us in the business and financial communities could be adversely affected.
+All of the risks relating to product development, regulatory approval and commercialization described in this Form 20-F apply to the activities of our future partners, if any.

 Our business is dependent on the successful development, regulatory approval and commercialization of product candidates based on our AI platform technologies.
-If our future partners, if any, are unable to obtain approval for, and effectively commercialize, our product candidates for the treatment of patients in their intended indications, our business would be significantly harmed.
+If our future partners, if any, are unable to obtain approval for, and effectively commercialize, our product candidates for the treatment of patients in their intended indications, our business, financial condition, results of operations and prospects would be materially barmed

-We believe that the cost and expense of late-stage clinical testing, regulatory approval and commercialization of products for disease indications targeted by our product candidates are beyond the resources of all but the large biopharmaceutical and pharmaceutical companies.
-Therefore, we intend to develop our product candidates through Phase 2b clinical trials and then enter into partnership arrangements with these large biopharmaceutical and pharmaceutical companies to conduct late-stage clinical trials, regulatory and marketing approval and commercialization of our product candidates.
+We believe that the cost and expense of discovery of product candidates, clinical testing, regulatory approval and commercialization of products for disease indications targeted by our product candidates are very high.
+Therefore, we intend to enter into partnership arrangements with large biopharmaceutical and pharmaceutical companies to conduct such drug discovery activities as well as clinical trials, regulatory and marketing approval and commercialization of our product candidates.
 We have not yet entered into any such partnerships and may be unable to do so on economically viable terms, if at all.
-As a result, late-stage clinical trials as well as pivotal clinical trials for our product candidates have not been commenced and even if such processes are commenced in the near future, it will be several years, if ever, before we or our future partners have a product candidate ready for commercialization.
-Even if we complete the necessary pre-clinical studies and clinical trials, the marketing approval process is expensive, time-consuming and uncertain, and our future partners may not be able to obtain approvals for the commercialization of any product candidates we may develop.
-Any immunotherapy we may develop, and the activities associated with its development and commercialization, including design, testing, manufacture, recordkeeping, labeling, storage, approval, advertising, promotion, sale and distribution, are subject to comprehensive regulation by the FDA, the EMA, the TGA and by comparable global health authorities.
-To obtain the requisite regulatory approvals to commercialize any of our product candidates, we and our future partners must demonstrate through extensive pre-clinical studies and clinical trials that our products are safe and effective, including in the target populations.
+As a result, late-stage clinical trials as well as pivotal clinical trials for our product candidates have not been commenced and even if such processes are commenced in the near future, it will be several years, if ever, before we or our future partners, if any, have a product candidate ready for commercialization.
+Even if we complete the necessary pre-clinical studies and clinical trials, the marketing approval process is expensive, time-consuming and uncertain, and our future partners, if any, may not be able to obtain approvals for the commercialization of any product candidates we may develop.
+Any product candidates that we or our future partners, if any, may develop, and the activities associated with its development and commercialization, including design, testing, manufacture, recordkeeping, labeling, storage, approval, advertising, promotion, sale and distribution, are subject to comprehensive regulation by the FDA, the EMA, the TGA and by comparable global health authorities.
+To obtain the requisite regulatory approvals to commercialize any of our product candidates, we and our future partners, if any, must demonstrate through extensive pre-clinical studies and clinical trials that our products are safe and effective, including in the target populations.
 Successful completion of clinical trials is a prerequisite to submitting a biologics license application, or BLA, or a NDA to the FDA, a Marketing Authorization Application, or EMAA, to the EMA, a Marketing Authorization Application to the TGA, or AMAA and similar marketing applications to comparable global regulatory authorities, for each product candidate and, consequently, the ultimate approval and commercial marketing of any product candidates.